-Our online construction management degree’s curriculum focuses on sustainable construction design, practice-oriented learning, and professional ethics.
+Our Construction Management degree’s curriculum focuses on sustainable construction design, practice-oriented learning, and professional ethics.
 Students learn how the legal, economic, and social relationships between the architect, building trades, and regulatory agencies affect the construction industry and how to apply globally sensitive and eco-friendly perspectives to their work.
 Along with basic instruction around all segments of the construction industry, we give every student the general education they need to be construction professionals and prepare them for the industry’s current and future challenges through a foundation in science, architecture, and business management.
 Our goal is to equip all construction management students with the proper skill set to tackle almost any construction project.

-Our online construction management program can be completed in as little as 12 months* from anywhere in the world, allowing both domestic and international students to continue working while earning their graduate certificates.
-A great benefit of distance learning is that our online students can choose a schedule that works for them, completing classes at a full-time or part-time rate.
-Above all, getting a master’s in construction management online provides each student the fundamentals of construction science, engineering management, and business administration right from the comfort of their own home.
+The construction management program can be completed in as little as 12 months* from anywhere in the world, allowing both domestic and international students to continue working while earning their graduate certificates.
+A great benefit of flexible learning is that our online and on campus students can choose a schedule that works for them, completing classes at a full-time or part-time rate.
+Above all, getting a master’s in construction management provides each student the fundamentals of construction science, engineering management, and business administration in a way that works for them.

 *Note: Completion of this degree in one year is dependent upon individual progress within the graduate degree program, including the number of construction management courses taken per quarter.